Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 3. **Downloading a Sysmon Configuration File**:
    - I downloaded a popular configuration file for Sysmon by searching for **Olaf's Sysmon configuration** on GitHub.
 I saved this **sysmon-config.xml** file in the Sysmon dwasctory for later use.

-4. **Installing Sysmon via PoIrShell**:
+4. **Installing Sysmon via PowerShell**:
-   - Using **PoIrShell** (run as Administrator), I navigated to the Sysmon dwasctory and confirmed the presence of the binaries and configuration file.
+   - Using **PowerShell** (run as Administrator), I navigated to the Sysmon dwasctory and confirmed the presence of the binaries and configuration file.
    - I ran the following command to install Sysmon and apply the configuration file:
      ```
      sysmon64.exe -accepteula -i sysmon-config.xml